jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Now it's your turn.

-When we hold our medical records, employment contracts, work portfolios, and other levers of powers in our own hands, we will finish what the Traitorous Eight started, and upgrade to the Internet Age.
+When we hold our medical records, work portfolios, and other levers of powers in our hands, we'll finish what the Traitorous Eight started, and upgrade to the Internet Age.

 All we need to reach this new and glorious age, is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
 Only a modern ruling philosophy will unite Main Street to see the big picture.